NYPL/ami-preservation/docs/pages/qualityControl/qc-workflow.md

 Our QC workflows vary slightly between Vendor and In-House deliverables, so the following handbook is divided to reflect that.
 The following sections will provide step-by-step instructions for carrying out our QC processes.

 ## Vendor Deliverables

-For Vendor deliverables, QC is performed directly on hard-drives (with the exception of audio deliverables that can be migrated to our server and made accessible to the audio engineers).
+For Vendor deliverables, QC is primarily performed directly on hard-drives.

 ### Mounting Drives Read-Only
    The most important step during QC is to mount your drive(s) [Read-Only](https://github.com/NYPL/ami-preservation/wiki/Resources#mounting-drives-read-only).

 ### JSON Validation
 Run the following in Terminal to check if JSON is valid against the appropriate schema: